Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "What did I just say about that?"
 Francis glared at Ricard who grinned back at him.

-"Then what do you want to do about it?
+"Then what *do* you want to do about it?
+If it was as simple as selling the house and being done with it, then why are you calling it a problem?"

 --